a-n-d-r-3-w/calculator/CombinedRFASpec.md

 To help ensure the product is high-quality, I will do the following:

 1. Use JSLint to validate JavaScript code
+1. Use ECMAScript 5's strict mode to turn silent errors into throw errors.
 1. Use the W3C Markup Validation Service to validate HTML code
 1. Strive to abide by the test-driven development process
 1. Strive for at least 90% line coverage from unit tests